amserdion01/UniStuff1/README.md

 # UniStuff1
-Yeah, ignore this xd \n
-I will update it tomorrow or someday in the near future.
-For now the letters must be all in one line.
-Will fix it soon .
-Formatting of it does not matter.
-I hope?
-DM me on whatsapp / discord if anything does not work.
+Yeah uh, I'll update this in the near future.
+For now it only accepts letters written in one line.
+Gonna fix another day when I'm bored enough.
+If you encounter any errors DM me on discord or whatsapp and I'll fix it.